phlask/phlask-data-handlers/README.md

 ### Docker (Recommended path for consistency across computers)

 1. Start up terminal and CD in to the dashboard directory
-2. Run the following commands while docker is running
+2. Run the following commands while docker is running (do not include "$" while running the commands below)

 ```terminal
 $ docker build -t dashboard .